Football at the 1975 Pan American Games

-The seventh edition of the football tournament at the Pan American Games was held in four cities in Mexico: Mexico City (main city of the Games), Guadalajara, Toluca, and Puebla, from October 13 to October 25, 1975.
+The seventh edition of the football tournament at the Pan American Games was held in four cities in Mexico: Mexico City (main city of the Games), Guadalajara, Toluca, and Puebla, from 13 October to 25 October 1975.
 Thirteen teams competed in a round-robin competition, with Argentina defending the title.
 After the preliminary round there was a second round, followed by a knock-out stage.